staticburnttoast/The-Elevator/README.md

 By the way, the intended method to experience this is to start in the Lobby.
 It has rules, so please read them.

 Also I'll be taking this code and reworking/refining it on my private account so if you somehow find that know that no one stole my code or assets, it's just me.

+ok as of 4.8.25 i have no fucking clue why images are breaking even for a moment but its pissing me off and i really dont care anymore to fix it lmao